nicklockwood/layout/README.md

 * Any AutoLayout constraints applied to the view by its (non-Layout-managed) subviews
 * The enclosing bounds for all the children of the node.

-If a node has no children and no intrinsic size, `auto` is equivalent to `100%`.
+If a node has no children and no intrinsic size, `auto` is usually equivalent to `100%`, depending on the view type.

 Though entirely written in Swift, the Layout library makes heavy use of the Objective-C runtime to automatically generate property bindings for any type of view.
 The available properties therefore depend on the type of view that is passed into the `LayoutNode` constructor (or the name of the XML node, if you are using XML layouts).